quarkiverse/quarkus-openapi-generator/README.md

 }
 ```

-Then in the client the `org.jboss.resteasy.annotations.providers.multipart.MultipartForm` annotation is added in front of the multipart parameter:
+Then in the client, when using RESTEasy Classic, the `org.jboss.resteasy.annotations.providers.multipart.MultipartForm` annotation is added in front of the multipart parameter:

 ```java
 @Path("/echo")